 So many people suffer from depression.
 Thankfully, there are treatment options that provide real relief from depression symptoms.

 Though like any other medication, antidepressants have some side effects.
-One of those side effects is a lower sex drive.
-Low sex drive can be embarrassing and distressing, especially when the only other option seems to be not taking antidepressants.
+One of those side effects is a lower sex drive, or Antidepressant-Induced Sexual Dysfunction.
+Low sex drive or a loss of libido can be embarrassing and distressing, especially when the only other option seems to be not taking antidepressants.

 But don't give up on treating your depression.
 Here is everything you need to know about antidepressants and sex drive.